huserben/TfsExtensions/BuildTasks/overview.md

 Again you can specify a comma speratated list of build definitions that you would like to have included in the check.

 ![Failing Build Dependency Condition](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/failedbuilddependencycondition.PNG)

+### Fail Task if Any Condition is not fulfilled
+This option allows to fail the task if a condition was setup and is not met.
+It has no effect if you don't specify any of the other conditions.

 ## Issues
 In case you have issues, for example exceptions when you run the Task make sure that the Authentication Option selected is valid.
 If you still have problems, please open a new issue at [github](https://github.com/huserben/TfsExtensions/issues).